 - red&black wire coming to T10b connector with red&black wire cut out of the red Audi connector

-Last two thin black/green and brown wires coming out of the same red connector are responsible for rear passenger foot-well light and won't be used in GTI since we don't have anything to connect them to (unless you want them to work all the time when ignition is on).
+Last two thin black/green and brown wires coming out of the same red connector are responsible for the rear passenger foot-well light.
+We won’t use it in GTI since we don’t have anything to connect them to — unless you want them to work all the time when ignition is on.

-Since we are using Audi's internal wiring between motors and buttons we need to cut and isolate all VW seat motor power wires from the "internal" VW seat harness.
+Since we are using Audi seat wiring between motors and buttons, we need to cut and isolate all VW seat motor wires from the VW seat harness.

 |VW Color (T10b connector)||Audi Color (green plug)||Description|